CONSUMER CREDIT LICENSE. PEER TO PEER (P2P) CREDIT PROVIDER LICENSING

 Lithuanian Consumer Credit and Peer to Peer (P2P) operator licenses issued by the Bank of Lithuania are considered as Lithuanian national licenses issued by EU member state financial regulator.
 Passporting of Consumer Credit or Peer to Peer services within the EU/EEA can be achieved combining Consumer credit license with Electronic Money Institution, Payment Institution or other passportable license.

 List of documentation to be provided for Consumer Credit licensing

 For the inclusion in to the Public List of Consumer Credit or P2P Platform Operators following documentation need to be provided:

-– Application for entering on a Public List of Consumer Credit Providers.
+– Application for entering on a Public List of Consumer Credit Providers or P2P Platform Operators.

-– Information on the public register in which the supervisory authority can verify basic personal data and information on the shareholders and managers, proving their compliance with the requirements laid down law.
+– Information on the public register in which the supervisory authority can verify basic personal data and information on the shareholders and managers, proving their compliance with the requirements.

 – Rules for assessing the creditworthiness of borrowers.